We work through architects & professional builders.

 If floor is to be scored without borders or ground to expose aggregate, that should happen before framing.
 Staining, polishing, and sealing should happen after the house is 100% dried-in, but before installing drywall.
 If using foam insulation, schedule floor and covering beforehand (that stuff sticks to concrete well enough to require grinding to remove).
 Final polish should be scheduled amid the final cleaning: the floor needs to be clean and dry for that, but it makes a little bit of dust (not bad though).

 For in-depth look at our Diamond Polished Concrete offerings, see our brochure.

 concrete placement and mix design tips

-With woodworking, there are framers, and there are trim-carpenters: those are 2 very different workmen.
+With woodworking, there are framers, and there are trim-carpenters: those are two very different workmen.
 Concrete is no different: placement contractors and element7concrete are very different.

 Just as a trim carpenter doesn't ask much of the framer to finish well, we can work with what we are given.
 For interior floors with our standard finish, there is nothing special to request.